fwiptables/fwiptables/README.txt

       fw-save: Save the files in firewall standar
    fw-restore: Show howto reover files firewall standar

-#####         [Auth sudo]

-    auth-sudo: Permit sudo fwiptables to other choosed users
-  remove-sudo: Remove sudo fwiptables to other choosed users
-    list-sudo: List sudo fwiptables to other choosed users

 #####         [Tool icmp]

      ping-ip4: Do a one ping with to one host with ipv4 icmp